clone45/voxglitch/docs/groovebox.md

 There are 16 memory slots in the section labeled "MEM".
 Each of these sample slots represent a snapshot of all step buttons, track lengths, and parameter locks.
 The currently selected memory slot is updated in real-time with any changes that you make.

-- To copy a memory slot, select the memory slot that you'd with to copy and click CPY
-- To past a memory slot, select the destination memory slot and click PST

 A CV input lets you switch between memory slots using a control voltage that ranges from 0 to 10v.
 When a cable is inserted into the MEM CV input, the memory buttons are disabled.

+#### Copying Memory

+Basic Method:
+* To copy a memory slot, select the memory slot that you'd with to copy and click the CPY button
+* To past a memory slot, select the destination memory slot and click PST

+Sneaky Method:
+* To copy a memory slot, select the memory slot that you'd with to copy and click the CPY button
+* While holding the shift key, click on one or more memory slots to paste the copied memory.
+This allows you to copy the currently selected memory slot without having to switch memory slots.

 ### Clock and Reset